Franklinokolo/Franklinokolo/README.md

 - 👋 Hi, I’m @Franklinokolo
-- 👀 I’m interested in website development
+- 👀 I’m interested in website development and design
-- 🌱 I’m currently learning ...
-Django
+- 🌱 I am a Django developer
 - 💞️ I’m looking to collaborate on a live project
 - 📫 How to reach me ...
-Chat me up on WhatsApp 09172900602
+Chat me up on WhatsApp 09072900602

 <!---
 Franklinokolo/Franklinokolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.